Cloud Infrastructure for Reliable Live Streaming

 Extended session reliability.

-- • 24-hour charity streams
+- • Long charity streams and subathons

 - • Continuous coverage